Here’s How Long Thanksgiving Leftovers Last in the Fridge

 Satisfy your holiday food cravings year-round by properly refrigerating and freezing your Turkey Day favorites.

-It’s that time of year again: wandering through pumpkin patches, bundling up in scarves and hats, and whipping out trusted holiday recipes, like macadamia nut pie.
+It’s that time of year again: wandering through pumpkin patches, bundling up in scarves and hats, and whipping out trusted holiday recipes.
 There’s nothing like cooking up a full Thanksgiving feast for your family—and having plenty of leftovers for weeks to come.
 How long are leftovers good for?
 An especially important question is how long does turkey last in the fridge?
 Long enough if you follow this advice.

 A good rule of thumb